navcoin/NavHub/content/news/2018-06-27-community-fund-vote-progress.md

 ---
 At the time this edition of NavCoin Community News was published, the 75% ‘yes’ vote necessary to approve the NavCoin Core 4.2.1 soft fork had been exceeded.
 If the level remains above 75% at the end of the current block period (2197440), the soft fork locks in and is scheduled to activate after another block period (at block number 2217600).

+At the time this edition of NavCoin Community News was published, the 75% ‘yes’ vote necessary to approve the NavCoin Core 4.2.1 soft fork had been exceeded.
+If the level remains above 75% at the end of the current block period (2197440), the soft fork locks in and is scheduled to activate after another block period (at block number 2217600).

 Once that happens accumulation of NAV in the NavCoin Community Fund can begin.
 This is a significant step in the development of the NavCoin community, because it makes it possible to reward members for their contributions.
 Activation of the Fund itself, and the ability to submit proposals will be the subject of another soft fork in the near future.

 The idea behind this first phase is that there will be a pool of NAV ready to go when the Fund is launched.
 There will be more details about proposal creation once the code is ready to be released.